Bridge scour: Causes

-Urbanisation has the effect of increasing flood magnitudes and causing hydrographs to peak earlier, resulting in higher stream velocities and degradation.
+Urbanization has the effect of increasing flood magnitudes and causing hydrographs to peak earlier, resulting in higher stream velocities and degradation.
 Channel improvements or the extraction of gravel (above or below the site in question) can alter water levels, flow velocities, bed slopes and sediment transport characteristics and consequently affect scour.
 For instance, if an alluvial channel is straightened, widened or altered in any other way that results in an increased flow-energy condition, the channel will tend back towards a lower energy state by degrading upstream, widening and aggrading downstream.

 The significance of degradation scour to bridge design is that the engineer has to decide whether the existing channel elevation is likely to be constant over the life of the bridge, or whether it will change.
 If change is probable then it must be allowed for when designing the waterway and foundations.

 The lateral stability of a river channel may also affect scour depths, because movement of the channel may result in the bridge being incorrectly positioned or aligned with respect to the approach flow.
 This problem can be significant under any circumstances but is potentially very serious in arid or semi-arid regions and with ephemeral (intermittent) streams.
 Lateral migration rates are largely unpredictable.
 Sometimes a channel that has been stable for many years may suddenly start to move, but significant influences are floods, bank material, vegetation of the banks and floodplains, and land use.

 Scour at bridge sites is typically classified as contraction (or constriction) scour and local scour.
 Contraction scour occurs over a whole cross-section as a result of the increased velocities and bed shear stresses arising from a narrowing of the channel by a construction such as a bridge.
 In general, the smaller the opening ratio the larger the waterway velocity and the greater the potential for scour.
 If the flow contracts from a wide floodplain, considerable scour and bank failure can occur.
 Relatively severe constrictions may require regular maintenance for decades to combat erosion.
 It is evident that one way to reduce contraction scour is to make the opening wider.